This on-page SEO guide offers a beginner's overview of everything you need to do to ensure that your posts and pages are built to rank.

 Both are important.

 Neglect one and you could be banging your head against the wall for months wondering why you can't rank.
-While off-page SEO relates to factors like social signals and back links, this post is going to be an on-page SEO guide that should be accessible to beginner's everywhere.
+While off-page SEO relates to factors like back links, this post is going to be an on-page SEO guide that should be accessible to beginner's everywhere.
 (We'll get more technical and offer advanced techniques in future posts).

 Put relatively simply, on-page SEO involves anything you do on your own website in order to help it rank.
 There are a lot of factors that go into this, but these are the ones we are focusing on in this beginner's on-page SEO guide: